Fish Habitat and Bank Stabilization Improvements

-Mifflin County Conservation District is proud to welcome our newest employee, Trevor Weaver.
-Mr. Weaver will be serving as the District's Outreach and Technical Assistant.
-He will be working with farmers throughout the Juniata River Basin to help them gain a better understanding of Best Management Practices (BMPs) and assist them with the adoption of these practices on their farms.
-His focus will be on developing plans for streambank fencing that will benefit the landowner, while providing important water quality benefits to the Juniata River Basin.
+Mifflin County Conservation District congratulates Trevor Weaver for his first, highly-successful year.
+Mr. Weaver serves as the District's Outreach and Technical Assistant.
+He works with farmers throughout the Juniata River Basin to help them gain a better understanding of Best Management Practices (BMPs) and assist them with the adoption of these practices on their farms.
+His focus is on developing plans for riparian buffers and streambank fencing that will benefit the landowner, while providing important water quality benefits to the Juniata River Basin.

 Cooperation and Volunteering

 Fish Habitat Rehabilitation - Water Jack